-When my baby girl entered kindergarten, I consolidated.
+All this work and I couldn't afford to buy a house on my own.
+When my baby girl entered kindergarten, I succumbed to the thinking of the masses.
+I consolidated.
 I got rid of all the part time jobs that didn’t grow the income I was hoping for and went back to the work-a-day world.
 It was not fulfilling, but it paid the bills.
 One of lifes lessons is you may have to do what you don't want for a while to get to what you do want!

 I gave up on the book after the publisher I dreamed of paying me for it, sent me a rejection letter instead.
 I put it in the closet and tried to forget about it.

 When I remarried, my husband talked me into paying for self publishing.
 It looked great, but once it was done, I realized it had to be promoted and I was out of my element.
 I gave up yet again. and it sat hidden at Amazon selling a whopping one copy in four years.
 Was it a waste of time?
 Did it make me a failure?

 I’m here to tell you that nothing is a waste of time (okay, except for most of television).
 We learn from all our experiences, or dare I say it, lifes lessons.